tom-bourjala/contract-draft.app/README.md

-# Contract Drafter Documentation
+# Contract Drafter

 ## About

 Contract Drafter is a web app that allows users to customize contract clauses based on a contract template.
 It is built with Vue.js and Tailwind CSS.

 ## How to Use Contract Drafter Web App